CieriA/connect-four-terminal/README.md

 This is a test for a future Connect 4 project with a GUI, to learn the logic behind the Connect 4' win condition.

-This project doesn't use any external crate.
+This project uses the following crates:
+- colored

 ### Docs
 To build the documentation locally: